Read-The-Question/rtq-review/src/pages/md/papers/sydenham-high-school--11-plus--maths--9999--sample-paper-1.md

 \end{aligned}
 $

-Substuting the value of $b$ in second equation.
+Substituting the value of $b$ in second equation.

 $
 \begin{aligned}